Adriana George looks into the camera outdoors, wearing a navy blazer and a white collared shirt.

 At 21, she left her home in the Caribbean for a new life in New York.
 She fell in love with caregiving as a nanny, and soon found community with others doing the same work in the city.
 At meetups in a local park, they shared stories of long days, low pay and mistreatment.

-George realized what was happening to them was unjust, and she began organizing, documenting the workers’ experiences and speaking out.
+George realized what was happening to them was unjust, so she began organizing by collecting domestic workers’ testimonies and using their shared experiences to demand better protections.

 She moved to Philadelphia, birthplace of American freedom, and did what the original founders did: She listed grievances and worked to demand change.
 It was there that she also became a U.S. citizen.